The benefits and risks of artificial intelligence as legal evidence

 A surveillance video can have multiple concurrent issues (video noise, extreme darkness, motion blur, incorrect focus, etc…), and the weight of each issue can fluctuate across the videos’ duration.
 In such circumstances, AI will attempt to simultaneously address multiple issues to produce results that are clearer than what could be possible using traditional enhancement methods.
 Since AI is automated and requires less user input, it is also much easier for a novice to use.

 This is not to imply that AI is a magic bullet.
-Sometimes the cumulative visual issues can be so severe that the AI algorithm selects the wrong solution, or over processes the correct model, resulting in a grossly inaccurate outcome.
+Sometimes the cumulative visual issues can be so severe that the AI algorithm selects the wrong solution, or

 Real world experience has shown that AI generally performs best when applied after traditional enhancements have improved the scene lighting and sharpness.
 If this workflow applies to your results, then the pre-AI results should be used to lay the forensic foundation for your AI results.
 AI is a powerful tool, not a singular solution, and AI results should never be accepted as fact without a clear justification for its use.
 Here are the leading forensic AI video applications.